davidtchiu/davidtchiu.github.io/teaching/cs161/lab13.cards/index.md

     ```

   - `public void shuffle()`: Randomly shuffles the cards around.
 One idea is to loop through all cards (don't use a for-each loop!) in the `ArrayList`, and swap it to a random position back into the list!
 You can do this by first `remove()` it, and then use the 2-argument `add()` to insert it back.

+  - `public Card discard()`: Removes the first Card in the deck and returns it.
+However, if the deck was empty, you must first replenish the deck to a full set of 52 cards, shuffled..

   - `public String toString()`: Builds then returns a string containing each card in the current `Deck` on a separate line.
 As you're building the string, you can use the special character `"\n"` to specify a "new line".